octobook/gitbook-to-octobook-sample/manuscript/architecture/more.md

+---
-# More about The Elm Architecture
+title: More about The Elm Architecture
+---

 The emphasis of this section has been: **how can we get people making cool Elm projects as quickly and smoothly as possible?** So we covered: